What Is the Purpose of Career Counseling

 Understanding Visa and Employment Constraints

-Counselors with global experience help you prioritize employers known to sponsor visas or offer remote work arrangements compatible with relocation plans.
+Counsellors with global experience help you prioritise employers known to sponsor visas or offer remote-work arrangements compatible with relocation plans.
 This is a strategic filter used when shortlisting target employers.

 L&D Alignment With Employer Needs